 Use OSS Inventory

 Specifies whether to enable the OSS inventory feature to back up data from the OSS bucket.
-Default value: No. We recommend that you refer to Back up a large amount of OSS objects by using the OSS inventory feature.
+Default value: No. We recommend that you back up a large amount of OSS objects using the OSS inventory feature.

 After the backup plan is created, its status is Running.
 Cloud Backup runs OSS backup jobs based on the specified start time and backup interval.